MekWiset/IoT_Event_Streaming_Pipeline/README.md

-# IoT Event Processing Pipeline
+# IoT Event Streaming Pipeline

-This project demonstrates a complete end-to-end IoT event processing pipeline using modern technologies like Apache Kafka, Apache Spark, and AWS services such as S3, Glue, Athena, and Redshift.
+This project demonstrates a complete end-to-end IoT event streaming pipeline using modern technologies like Apache Kafka, Apache Spark, and AWS services such as S3, Glue, Athena, and Redshift.

 The data is simulated in real-time and ingested into Kafka using a custom Python script, then processed in Spark, and stored in AWS S3.
 AWS Glue is used for ETL operations, and the data is queried using Athena and loaded into Redshift for analytics.